AqwamCreates/DataPredict/docs/BasicTutorials/SelfLearningCarUsingContinuousActionSpace.md

   Maximum steering angle for one side is 90 degrees.
 We can consider this as our variance.

-  You may decrease this if you want to reduce risky exploration.
+  You can decrease this if you want to reduce risky exploration.

 --]]

-local steeringAngleStandardDeviation = math.sqrt(90)
+local steerAngleStandardDeviation = math.sqrt(90)

 --[[

   Humans often increase and decrease by values of ten.
 We can consider this as our variance.

-  You may decrease this if you want to reduce risky exploration.
+  You can decrease this if you want to reduce risky exploration.

 --]]

-local throttleStandardDeviation = math.sqrt(10)
+local speedStandardDeviation = math.sqrt(10)

 local standardDeviationActionVector = { -- This control how far the values can go from the center / mean.

-  {steeringAngleStandardDeviation, throttleStandardDeviation}
+  {steerAngleStandardDeviation, speedStandardDeviation}

 }